uzair777-dev/habit_tracker/README.md

 ### 1. Install Dependencies

 You need to install dependencies for both the backend and frontend.
+Both of them have a different node env, so yeah...

 ```bash
 # Install Backend Dependencies